techidaily/site-buynow-help/source/_posts/evaluating-the-real-value-do-you-truly-benefit-from-having-a-personalized-arcade-system.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983551/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+_HORI_

+ Maybe you don't have to buy the whole arcade cabinet.
+Instead, why not just buy a good arcade stick?
+If I just want to play casually, it doesn't even have to be that good.
+There are lots of great arcade sticks around thanks to the fighting game genre.
+Heck, you can even get those Pandora's Box arcade systems built into an arcade stick deck, that hooks up to your TV.

+ That sounds sensible, and you can pack it all away when you're not playing.
+Still, it feels like it defeats the point of having a dedicated arcade system.
+It's like having a Chess board set up somewhere.
+You can just walk up to it and start playing with no friction.
+If you have friends over, people could just come and go as they felt like it, playing when the mood takes them.

 ##  I Have Too Much Gaming Stuff Already (But Cabinets Are Cool)

  I have way too much video game stuff.
 PCs, every console, every handheld, mobile games, retro emulation systems, and more stuff I'm too embarrassed to list lest you really think I'm too much of a geek.
 So really, can I justify spending yet more money on a video game system that I'll hardly have time to play?